Open Or Closed? Here's What Happens In A Partial Government Shutdown

 Social Security: Those checks will continue to be mailed out in what is a largely automated process.

 Military: The active-duty military will remain on the job, and military operations in places like Afghanistan would continue.
-However, in previous shutdowns, training missions have been curtailed.
+Guidance from the Defense Department issued on Friday said military personnel would not be paid — neither would necessary civilian personnel.
+In previous shutdowns, training missions were curtailed.
 Military contractors would not be affected, as long as their work has already been funded.

+Veterans Affairs: Ever since a scare about veterans not getting their health care during the last government shut down, the Veterans Health Administration has been getting its funding appropriated in advance.
+According to the VA, 95.5 percent of its employees are exempted from a shut down and would come to work.
+So the VA says it will suffer no effects from a shutdown.

 Mail delivery: The post office will be open, and your mail will be delivered, since the U.S. Postal Service has its own revenue stream.